How to Schedule a Church Service: Step-by-Step Guide

 Frequently Asked Questions (FAQ)

-How long should a Sunday service last?
+How long should a Sunday church service last?

 What if the Holy Spirit leads differently than the plan?